 Study shows more nurses prefer benefits of travel nursing

 Other high-ranking reasons nurses give for making the switch to travel include fewer hospital politics and the spontaneity and excitement of meeting new people and experiencing new destinations.
-“I’ve never had to miss a wedding and always spend Christmas with family and friends,” said travel RN, Nicole Gohring.
-“I planned to travel nurse for only a year at first, but it’s going on five now and the perks and flexibility are tough to beat.”
+“I’ve never had to miss a wedding and I can always spend Christmas with family and friends,” said travel RN, Nicole G. “I planned to try travel nursing jobs for only a year at first, but it’s going on five now and the perks and flexibility are tough to beat.”

-“With the noticeable uptick in travel nursing jobs comes the flexibility to renew 13 week assignments, opt for a new location or return home,” said Mary Kay Hull, Vice President of Recruitment for traveling nurse agency American Traveler.
-“This flexibility has more permanent position nurses calling and requesting traveling nurse assignments in high paying healthcare markets such as Seattle, Washington State and Northern California, where we have an increase of 32 percent in travel nurse job postings.”
+“With the noticeable uptick in travel nursing jobs comes the flexibility to renew 13 week assignments, opt for a new location or return home,” says the Vice President of Recruitment for traveling nurse agency American Traveler.
+“This flexibility has more permanent position nurses calling and requesting traveling nurse assignments in high-paying healthcare markets such as Seattle, Washington State and Northern California.